Slow Cooker Ribs So Tender They Fall Off the Bone

 These slow cooker ribs are made Memphis style with an easy dry rub and finished with a liberal brush of barbecue sauce.

-Often ribs made in the slow cooker can become wet and sloppy.
-Almost stew-like.
-For that reason, I add no liquid to the slow cooker.
-And finish the ribs with a quick (3-4 minute) broil in the oven until they are crispy and so, so delicious.
+Often, ribs made in the slow cooker can become wet and sloppy—almost stew-like.
+For that reason, I add no liquid to the slow cooker and finish the ribs with a quick (3-4 minute) broil in the oven until they are crispy and so, so delicious.

 The guys in my house love these ribs.
 For such little effort, the reward is huge!

-Slow Cooker Ribs that Fall Off the Bone
+Slow Cooker Ribs Recipe

 Ingredients